governance-foundation/governance.foundation/docusaurus/docs/knowledgefund/ontouml-guide.md

 ## Core OntoUML and UFO concepts in plain English

 This section is the working semantic core of the guide.
+For the machine-usable follow-through, see [Knowledge Ontology Runtime Model](/knowledgefund/knowledge-ontology-runtime-model/).

 ### Individual vs type